-When your clients are confident in you to help them with as big of a decision as choosing a Medicare plan, they are more likely to choose you as their agent in the future and even recommend you to family and friends.
+When your clients are confident in you to help them with as big of a decision as choosing a Medicare plan, they’ll be more likely to choose you as their agent in the future and even recommend you to family and friends.
 We believe relationships built on trust and productive communication are ones that will last and help to increase your client retention.

 How to Communicate Face-to-Face

 Now that we’ve touched on why powerful communication can help you keep your clients, we want to give you some tips on how to interact with them.
 Each of your clients will have different preferences, so the same methods may not always work across the board.
 See what works and pay close attention to each of your client’s needs, but many of these are foolproof ways to ensure your clients will feel heard and valued.

 Make the Most of Verbal Communication

 When we think of how we communicate, the first and most common method is speaking to one another.
 When interacting with clients, it’s important to speak clearly and with confidence.
 Use your client’s name when talking to them and make them feel important.
 Upon meeting, ask if they prefer to be called by Mr./Mrs. or by their first name.

 A main tip to remember when talking to your clients is to never be condescending.
 People younger than 65 sometimes have a tendency to use “elderspeak” when talking with seniors.
 This is similar to the high-pitched tone of voice people sometimes use with children, and includes calling older people, especially women, names like, “sweetie” or “dear.”
 Not only is doing this belittling, but it may make your client feel like you think they are incompetent.

 Not only is elderspeak belittling, but it may make your client feel like you think they are incompetent.